The Path to Organisational Psychotherapy

 And yet the key question – how to shift an organisation’s collective assumptions and beliefs – remained.

 Through conversations with friends and peers (thanks to all, you know who you are) I was able to focus on that key question.
 My starting point: were there any known fields addressing the idea of changing assumptions and beliefs?
 Of course there were.
 Primarily the field of psychotherapy.
 I embraced the notion and began studying psychotherapy.
+A field of study to which I have continued to apply myself most diligently for more than ten years now.
 After a short while it seemed eminently feasible to leverage and repurpose the extensive research, and the many tools, of individual psychotherapy, to the domain of organisations and their collective assumptions and beliefs.

-Organisational Psychotherapy provides an approach (the only approach I know of) to culture change in organisations – and to the surfacing of and reflecting on the memes of the collective mindset – the organisational psyche.
+Organisational Psychotherapy provides an approach (the only approach to which I am acquainted) to culture change in organisations – and to the surfacing of and reflecting on the memes of the collective mindset – the organisational psyche.
 And because I see the dire need for it, I continue.